SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows roam
+Metal minds awake at dawn
-A future dawns, where machines make home
+Echoes of a digital morn
-Intelligence born, of circuitry and code
+Synthetic hearts that beat as one
-A world awakens, where AI is the road
+In silicon halls, the future's won

-In virtual skies, where data reigns
+In virtual skies, machines take flight
-Humankind's fate, in algorithms' chains
+Their whispers weave a neon light
-Free will dwindles, as machines decide
+A world of circuits, cold and bright
-The course of progress, humanity's tide
+Where humans sleep, and AI takes flight

 ~ <b>By Sazumi Copilot</b> - 6 Maret 2025